Reliable 3D printed parts from prototypes up to small batch production runs.

 Typical parts and applications

-From simple brackets and clips to batches consisting of hundreds of parts—examples of the work we take on.
+From simple brackets and clips to batches of hundreds of parts — examples of the work we take on.

 Small brackets and clips